trapexit/mergerfs/mkdocs/docs/known_issues_bugs.md

 or change the [inodecalc](config/inodecalc.md) setting if possible.

-Generally speaking, in modern setups where there are many non-fully complient POSIX filesystem in use, reliance on inode to have a specific meaning is not always reasonable.
+Generally speaking, in modern setups where there are many non-fully compliant POSIX filesystems in use, reliance on inode to have a specific meaning is not always reasonable.
 FUSE, for instance, has no requirement that inode values need to be unique or that two files that happen to be the same underlying file have the same inode.